porcherface/mosaic-bot/README.md

 2) all images must have a naming convention, you can't possibly do it manually, check the images folder!!

-BUT) i made a fast script to process a scaped set of pics (color, different sizes) and return processed images with correct naming convention
+BUT) i made a fast script to process a scaped set of pics (color, different sizes) and return processed images with correct naming convention. check images/image_parser.py